-Which First Math or Stats Course Should I Take ?
+Which Math or Stats Course Should I Take ?

-The Department of Mathematics and Statistics offers several courses (STA 108, MAT 112, MAT 115, MAT 120, MAT 190, MAT 191) that satisfy the Mathematics (GMT) requirement of the General Education Program.
+The Department of Mathematics and Statistics offers several courses (STA 108, MAT 112, MAT 118, MAT 120, MAT 190, MAT 196, MAT 253) that satisfy the Mathematics (GMT or quantitative reasoning) requirement of the General Education Program.
 This document and conversations with your advisor will help you decide which one(s) to take.
-See our Course Information page for sample syllabi and more information about these courses.

 Take STA 108 if:

 - You want to learn how to read numbers/data correctly, make predictions, and draw your own conclusions from it.

 - You want to learn how the result of a survey, poll, or study makes or doesn’t make methodological sense.

 - You want to learn how the mean (or average) is not the most trusted measure that we should use in our daily lives.